 - Objective 4.1: Develop regionally relevant, user-driven analysis, decision-support, and visualization products and tools to address historic and emerging stakeholder requirements.

-- Objective 4.2: Generate and disseminate pan-regional products and tools to respond to environmental issues and seasonal hazards that span larger areas.
+- Objective 4.2: Generate and disseminate pan-regional products and tools to respond to environmental issues and seasonal hazards that span larger areas and ecosystems.

 - Objective 4.4: Promote IOOS products on international and cross-institutional scales to optimize usage and relevance.